(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Greenlight pushes its upgraded debit cards, which have personalized photos of your kids on them, for $10 each.

 But their non-descript green cards, which they send at no additional cost, work just fine.

 6. Have Your Kids Download the App

 Your kids, if they have phones, will download the same Greenlight App but will have a different interface than you.

 The app’s biggest weakness is its Chore Feature.
-You can set weekly chores for your kids to do, and decide if they are daily or weekly chores.
-But the Greenlight app will not automatically withhold allowance if your kids indicate they haven’t completed chores.
+You can set weekly chores for your kids to do and decide if they are daily or weekly chores.
+But the Greenlight app will not automatically withhold allowance if your kids indicate they haven’t completed their chore list.

 Also, doing chores isn’t tied to earning more money, as the app indicates.
 There’s no way to have your child earn a specific amount of money for doing a certain chore, a feature that the app should remedy.